Pankaj Mishra: Career

 He was the Visiting Fellow for 2007–08 at the Department of English, University College London, UK.
 He was elected a Fellow of the Royal Society of Literature in 2008.
 In November 2012, Foreign Policy magazine named him one of the top 100 global thinkers.
 In February 2015, Prospect nominated him to its list of 50 World Thinkers.

 In 2011, Niall Ferguson threatened to sue Mishra for libel after Mishra published a review of his book Civilisation: The West and the Rest in the London Review of Books.
 Ferguson claimed that Mishra accused him of racism.

 In March 2014, Yale University awarded Mishra the Windham–Campbell Literature Prize.

-In an article published on 19 March 2018 in the New York Review of Books titled "Jordan Peterson & Fascist Mysticism", Mishra wrote that Canadian clinical psychologist and author Jordan Peterson's activities with Charles Joseph, a native member of the coastal Pacific Kwakwakaʼwakw tribe in Canada, "...may seem the latest in a long line of eggheads pretentiously but harmlessly romancing the noble savage."
+In an article published on 19 March 2018 in the New York Review of Books titled "Jordan Peterson & Fascist Mysticism", Mishra wrote that Canadian clinical psychologist and author Jordan Peterson's activities with Charles Joseph, a native member of the coastal Pacific Kwakwakaʼwakw tribe in Canada, "... may seem the latest in a long line of eggheads pretentiously but harmlessly romancing the noble savage."
 Peterson perceived Mishra's use of the phrase "romancing the noble savage" as a racist insult to his friend Joseph, and his response via Twitter, which included a threat of violence to Mishra, went viral.

 Run and Hide, Mishra's first novel in 20 years, was published in 2022 to a generally positive reception, with Allan Massie in The Scotsman concluding: "This is a wonderfully rich and enjoyable novel.
 It is very much, and disturbingly, of our time....
 Intellect, observation memory, sympathy and imagination are all happily here.
 The novel can be read quickly for sheer pleasure.
 It is a work for our time and one that will surely be read many years on for what will then be its historical interest.
 So: a novel built to last."

+In March 2024, the London Review of Books published a 7503 word article by Mishra under the title "The Shoah After Gaza."
+The article has been considered seminal and influential amongst long-form entries in the discussion and debate around the meaning and implications of the Israel-Hamas War, becoming the basis for Mishra's work The World After Gaza whose jacket-copy describes the book as "an essential reckoning with the war in Gaza."
+The work garnered a wave of institutional attention and promotion, also igniting a firestorm of intensive criticism.